 HomeGame 4

-We’ll be coming back home in October 2024 for more shenanigans that may or not be ‘too Scottish’.
-Join us either in-person or via streaming.
+We came back home in October 2024 for more shenanigans that may have been ‘too Scottish’.

 THE DAY

-After a very happy couple of years at the National Museum of Scotland it feels like it’s time to try something still more different, and the result is Home Game 4.
+After a very happy couple of years at the National Museum of Scotland it felt like time to try something still more different, and the result was Home Game 4.

-Our event isn’t just about sitting in an auditorium and listening this time.
-For a start, it bridges the afternoon and evening.
+Our event wasn’t just about sitting in an auditorium and listening this time.
+For a start, it bridged the afternoon and evening.

 The venue itself has won awards for sustainability and is at the heart of a regenerative project for the Gyle in Edinburgh.
-It’s a beautiful place to host an event, and we can’t wait to show it to you.
+It was a beautiful place to host an event and we hope you agreed!

 11am Invite only mini AdviceTech Catwalk session